MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

 To use built-in labeling rather than the Azure Information Protection client for Office apps, use the instructions from the previous section but set the Group Policy setting **Use the Sensitivity feature in Office to apply and view sensitivity labels** to **1**.

-Alternatively, disable or uninstall the Office add-in, **Azure Information Protection**.
+Alternatively, disable or remove the Office add-in, **Azure Information Protection**.
 This method is suitable for a single computer, and ad-hoc testing.
 For instructions, see [View, manage, and install add-ins in Office programs](https://support.office.com/article/16278816-1948-4028-91e5-76dca5380f8d).

-When you disable or uninstall this Office add-in, the Azure Information Protection client remains installed so that you can continue to label files outside your Office apps.
+When you disable or remove this Office add-in, the Azure Information Protection client remains installed so that you can continue to label files outside your Office apps.
 For example, by using File Explorer, or PowerShell.

 For information about which features are supported by the Azure Information Protection clients and the Office built-in labeling client, see [Choose which labeling client to use for Windows computers](https://docs.microsoft.com/azure/information-protection/rms-client/use-client#choose-which-labeling-client-to-use-for-windows-computers) from the Azure Information Protection documentation.